Too many new(er) officials can make for a rocky season

 Unfortunately, not all of Seeman’s hires caught on.
 The NFL never publicly gives a reason for an official leaving the league, but if an official has a three-year career or less, there is a strong chance that the official wasn’t up to NFL standards and was released.
 I will not name those officials publicly since the NFL does not give reasons for an official’s departure, but if one has access to the officiating rosters from that era, one can see several officials with short careers.

 This mix of new officials of varying abilities and learning curves, in my opinion, contributed to some errors during the 1990s.
-You can see some of the articles here that discuss some NFL-admitted errors.

 Now jump ahead almost a quarter century.
 After the 2013 season, a whopping 14 officials left the league at one time – some retired, others were terminated by new vice president for officiating, Dean Blandino.
 After the 2014 season, another half-dozen officials left the league.
 Many of the new officials will be great ones.
 Some might not pass muster.
 But as these new officials gain experience, there could be some rough officiating patches – like what we saw during the Week 11 Monday Night Football game.